hollowdll/hakjdb/docs/kvdb-cli.md

 $ kvdb-cli deletekeys
 OK
 ```
-This deletes all the keys in the default database.
+This deletes all the keys of the default database.